edinburgh-napier/set09121/lectures/lecture19.md

 ---

-## Step 6 - Use low-level techniques for some performance gains
+## Step 6 - Use low-level techniques

 ---